 - 1 tablespoon vanilla

 - Line a 15x10 inch baking tray with parchment paper.
 Butter the entire surface of the parchment paper and set the tray aside.

-- In a large bowl sift together the powder milk and the cocoa powder.
-Add chopped nuts like hazelnuts or walnuts and mix well.
+- In a large bowl, sift together the powdered milk and the unsweetened cocoa powder.
+Add chopped roasted nuts like hazelnuts or walnuts and mix well.

-- In a medium saucepan, place water, butter, sugar and lemon juice(the lemon juice prevents the crystallization of the sugar while making the syrup).
+- In a medium saucepan, place water, butter, sugar, and lemon juice(the lemon juice prevents the sugar's crystallization while making the syrup).

 - Bring to a boil and simmer for 2-3 minutes.
 Remove from the stove and add vanilla and rum essence.